neonextechnologies/neophpframework/docs/INSTALLATION.md

 ## Next Steps

-Your NeoCore installation is ready!
+Your NeoPhp installation is ready!
 Continue to:

 - [Configuration](configuration.md) - Learn about configuration options
 - [Directory Structure](directory-structure.md) - Understand the layout